-Students who complete the English program should be able to:

-- 1. Demonstrate mastery of significant American and British literary works. - 2.
-Generate writing that demonstrates an advanced ability to analyze and synthesize. - 3.
-Conduct original research. - 4.
-Demonstrate familiarity with a variety of interdisciplinary critical approaches.
+Students who complete the MA in TESOL should be able to: - 1.
+Demonstrate knowledge of the theory and practice of teaching English to speakers of a second language. - 2.
+Generate writing that demonstrates as advanced ability to analyze and synthesize. - 3.
+Conduct original research.